8ctopus/sciter-analytics/README.md

   * events that are triggered by user actions (e.g. clicking a button)
   * events that are triggered by the application (e.g. a page is loaded)

-The following services have been implemented:
+The following application analytics providers have been implemented:

 - [Mixpanel](https://mixpanel.com/) - 90% tested
 - [Amplitude](https://amplitude.com/) - not fully tested